 Economic Club of Washington DC Interview with PM Lee Hsien Loong (Oct 2017)

-PM Lee Hsien Loong was interviewed by Mr David Rubenstein, President of the Economic Club of Washington D.C. on 23 October 2017.
+Prime Minister Lee Hsien Loong was interviewed by Mr David Rubenstein, President of the Economic Club of Washington D.C. on 23 October 2017.
+PM Lee was on an Official Working Visit to Washington D.C. from 21 to 26 October 2017.

 Mr David Rubenstein, President of the Economic Club of Washington DC: So, you are here to see President Trump.
 Have you met President Trump before?